allegro/bigflow/docs/project_structure_and_build.md

 ```
 Welcome inside the example resource!
 ```

-The two remaining files  — `Dockerfile` and `deployment_config.py` don't take a part in the Python package build process.

 Because every BigFlow project is a standard Python package, we suggest going through the [official Python packaging tutorial](https://packaging.python.org/tutorials/packaging-projects/).